-So, where does mojito come from?
+So, where does this coconut cocktail come from?
 Well, from Cuba!
 It’s one of the island’s oldest and most popular drinks.
 Some say that an associate of the infamous Sir Francis Drake is responsible for its invention.
 Others claim that African slaves working in the sugarcane fields invented it.
 Whatever the case might be, mojito was made popular by Ernest Hemingway during his stay in Cuba.
 Not sure that Hemingway had a coconut water mojito.

 Coconut Water Mojito

 One the best refreshing coconut mojito recipes I have made.
 Sweet, tangy and minty with a splash of rum of course!
 Love this drink with the lightness of coconut water.

 - In a cocktail glass muddle the mint leaves with the agave nectar and lime juice.

 - Option: You can also muddle in a slice or 2 of lime.